eamonwhiter73/IOSObjCWebSockets/readme.md

 <h2>Client (iOS) Setup</h2>

 Upon use of this class, an inbound connection (listener) is created, as well as an outbound connection.
 One is also able to easily send and receive data via a `send_data` method, and a `receive_data` delegate method.
 If you run the project, the `ViewController` creates and presents a button that you can tap to test sending data.
 I expect the most difficult part of this process for anyone to be creating the certificates correctly.
-If you follow the link above exactly for creating certificates, and use my `.conf` files, you shouldn't have too many problems to surmount, if any.
+If you follow the link above exactly for creating certificates, and use my `.cnf` files, you shouldn't have too many problems to surmount, if any.

 To use in your project, copy `IOSObjCWebSockets.h` into your project directory, and import it.
 Also, copy `IOSObjCWebSockets.m` to the same directory as `IOSObjCWebSockets.h`.